“Look to God and Live”

 of Israel lacked faith in the Lord and seemed to long for Egypt and the

 security it seemed to provide.
-This group of people had tremendous
+These people had tremendous

 opportunities placed before them and yet they did not have the faith to